Magel0n/SoftArch-Assignment-5/README.md

 For significantly more details, please refer to [this video](https://drive.google.com/file/d/1F_1-SlP0gbZVAPWjwZR_o8tx0nQBwQrM/view?usp=sharing).

 ## Here is the list of the used libraries:
-1. tkinter for creating the window of the application
+1. tkinter
+2. GRPC
+3. MongoDB
+4. pymongo

   And basic libraries: multiprocessing, time, and threading